 Electric charge and current, electric and magnetic fields in vacuum and in materials, and induction.
-AC circuits, displacement current and electromagnetic waves.
-Prerequisites: MAT230, or MAT231, or department consent, and PHY121.
-Corequisites: MAT241 or department consent.
+AC circuits,

-PHY241 4 credits 6 periods University Physics III: Thermodynamics, Optics, and
+PHY241 4 credits 6 periods University Physics III: Thermodynamics, Optics, and Wave Phenomena

-Wave Phenomena

 Heat, entropy, and laws of thermodynamics; wave propagation; geometrical and physical optics; introduction to special relativity.
-Prerequisites: PHY131.
+Prerequisites: A grade of C or better in PHY131.